-The advantages of multilateral trade agreements are granting of favoured nation status, cheaper, emerging market proper, potential trader partner, and Regulation standardisation.
-The disadvantages of multilateral trade agreements are the Ceding of sovereign rights, Complex, time-consuming negotiations, Misconceptions and Misundestandings.
+The advantages of multilateral trade agreements are granting of favored nation status, cheaper, emerging market proper, potential trader partner, and Regulation standardization.
+The disadvantages of multilateral trade agreements are the Ceding of sovereign rights, Complex, time-consuming negotiations, Misconceptions, and misunderstandings.
 There are several Pros and cons of the Multilateral trade agreements to consider when looking at their positives and negatives.

-A multilateral agreement’s parties may not grant any country more favoured trading privileges than the other parties.
+A multilateral agreement’s parties may not grant any country more favored trading privileges than the other parties.
 Favored nation status is the name for this.
 Every country is viewed as an equal partner.

 Cheaper

-Cheaper exports are the result of reduced traffics, which remove artificial trade barriers for exporting nations.
+Cheaper exports are the result of reduced traffic, which removes artificial trade barriers for exporting nations.

 Emerging markets proper